Bordered Heegaard Floer homology: Invariance and pairing: Holomorphic curves in Sigma [0,1] R

-Here $|P|$ denotes the number of parts in~$P$ and $e(B)$ is the Euler measure of the domain of~$B$. \end{proposition}
+Here $\gls*{PartitionLength}$ denotes the number of parts in~$P$ and $\gls*{Euler}$ is the Euler measure of the domain of~$B$. \end{proposition}

 Here the \emph{Euler measure} of a region in $\Sigma \setminus (\alphas \cup \betas)$ is its Euler characteristic minus $1/4$ the number of corners (intersections of $\alpha$-curves and $\beta$-curves or $\alpha$-arcs and $\bdy \Sigma$), and is defined to be additive under union.
-It can be viewed as the spherical area or negative hyperbolic area of the region where the corners are right angles.
+The Euler measure can be viewed as the integral of the Gaussian curvature of the region with respect to any Riemannian metric for which the boundary, the $\alpha$-curves and the $\beta$-circles are all geodesics, meeting at right angles at the corners.